12-3-8-s9b9o9j9t/erasmus-sds/README.md

     - Responsible for the CI

 - Sergio Gomez Martin (Developer)
-    - Responsibilities pending (was not available yet)
+    - Responsible for the frontend

 ## Communication strategies